+The subject site is in Arncliffe but the closest station is Banksia, being only 350m away.
 Banksia is a centre that is serviced by heavy rail station.
 Trains from Banksia leave every 10 minutes during the morning and afternoon peak times to the city - a 17 minute trip.
 Outside the peak times the service is every half hour.
-The same frequency of trips is provided in the opposite direction towards Kogarah and Hurstville which are 4 minutes and 10 minutes away respectively.
-The airport is only three stations from Banksia.
+The same frequency of trips is provided in the opposite direction towards